japila-books/spark-sql-internals/docs/PartitioningAwareFileIndex.md

 `inferPartitioning`...FIXME

-NOTE: `inferPartitioning` is used when link:InMemoryFileIndex.adoc#partitionSpec[InMemoryFileIndex] and Spark Structured Streaming's `MetadataLogFileIndex` are requested for the <<partitionSpec, partitionSpec>>.
+NOTE: `inferPartitioning` is used when InMemoryFileIndex.md#partitionSpec[InMemoryFileIndex] and Spark Structured Streaming's `MetadataLogFileIndex` are requested for the <<partitionSpec, partitionSpec>>.

 === [[basePaths]] `basePaths` Internal Method